rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 experience.

-After officially launching the alpha version last month, work has progressed designing the node graph system.
+After officially launching the alpha version last month, work has progressed in designing the node graph system.
 Also, the team has spent this month adding polish to the application and continuing work on more website content.

 A new editor feature is the Gradient tool which makes it possible to add some